Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/private_ai_studio/_header.md

 - Container Registry
 - The AI Hub Workspace (spark enabled)

-After the network is provisioned (either by adding compute or manually provisioning it with [the Azure CLI + machine learning extension](https://learn.microsoft.com/en-us/cli/azure/ml/workspace?view=azure-cli-latest#az-ml-workspace-provision-network)), the private endpoints themselves will be created.
+After the network is provisioned (either by adding compute or manually provisioning it with [the Azure CLI + machine learning extension](https://learn.microsoft.com/en-us/cli/azure/ml/workspace?view=azure-cli-latest#az-ml-workspace-provision-network)), the private endpoints themselves will be created internally for AI Studio.